Erdogan Challenger’s Political Career at Risk After Court Ruling

 The latest court decision will have a similar impact on public sentiment, Imamoglu said.

 “The powers given to us by the nation can’t be taken away by a few.
-God willing, our fight will become more powerful,” Halk TV cited the mayor as saying.
+God willing, our fight will become more powerful,” Halk TV cited him as saying.

 Opposition Rallying

-Opposition leaders, including CHP’s Kemal Kilicdaroglu and Iyi Party’s Meral Aksener, threw their full support behind Imamoglu, who’s called for a rally in front of the main municipal building in Istanbul’s Sarachane district.
+Thousands gathered in front of the municipal building at Istanbul’s Sarachane district shortly after Imamoglu called on his voters to show their opposition against this “great act of lawlessness.”
+He greeted the festive crowd from the top of a bus and addressed his supporters alongside Meral Aksener, chairwoman of opposition party Iyi.

-Thousands of people showed up after Imamoglu’s call, waving Turkish flags and chanting slogans in support of the mayor.
+The mayor’s supporters chanted slogans, calling for the resignation of the government and waved Turkish flags.

-“This verdict is aimed at preventing Imamoglu from running for president in the elections,” said 48-year-old Nuri Kirik as he waited for Imamoglu to address the crowd.
+“This verdict is aimed at preventing Imamoglu from running for president in the elections,” said Nuri Kirik, a 48-year-old man who was among the crowd.

 The mayor is accused of insulting members of the election council for comments he made in November 2019, months after his win against Erdogan.
 He denies wrongdoing and has accused the Turkish president of using “the law as a weapon” against his political opponents.